seeul8er/RepPanel_ESP32/README.md

 - Filament listing (all filament names separated by one character) limited to 1014
 - Can not list all files within a directory in case DuetWebControl API requires multiple requests per listing
   - Workaround: Delete files to reduce file count to make all files fit within one response

+## Known Bugs
+- Messages printed by G-Code commands can not be "clicked away"
+- Irregular freezes of the screen with RRF 3.1